aorwall/moatless-tools/README.md

 # Moatless Tools
 *We Have No Moat, And Neither Does Devin*

-This is a collection of tools AI Agents can use for programming tasks.
+This is a collection of tools AI agents can use for programming tasks, until AGI takes over.

 ## Epic Splitter
+Parses and splits code files in a contextual way.

+## Ghostcoder
 _TODO_

-## TODO: Ghostcoder